-Generally appointments for unclassified professional staff appointed to regular positions without special employment conditions begin at the beginning of the fiscal year on July 1 of the current calendar year and continue through June 30, the last day of the fiscal year.
-Unclassified professional staff appointments with special employment conditions (e.g., limited term, contingent upon funding or designated as a “serve at the pleasure” appointments) are not subject to these notice time periods.
+Generally appointments for unclassified professional staff appointed to regular positions without special employment conditions begin with the fiscal year.
+The appointment generally continues through June 30 which is considered the last day of the fiscal year for the purpose of non-reappointments.
+Unclassified professional staff appointments with special employment conditions (e.g., limited term, contingent upon funding, “serve at the pleasure” appointments) as defined by the University’s policy on Employment Conditions or appointments held during periods of budgetary constraints, emergencies, program restructuring, or discontinuance of a program are not subject to these notice time periods.

-Certain appointments are subject to special employment conditions that exempt staff from the provisions of this policy pertaining to notice periods and appeals.
-Exclusions are as follows:
+Certain appointments subject to special employment conditions are defined by the University’s policy on Employment Conditions and are exempt from the provisions of this policy pertaining to notice periods and appeals.
+Those exclusions include:

-In the event of termination because of a discontinuance or reorientation of a program, or termination due to budgetary constraints, the specified notice of non-reappointment time periods do not apply.
-However, it is expected that whenever possible, individuals whose appointments are being terminated because of budgetary constraints, program discontinuance or reorientation will be provided reasonable notice regarding the termination of their appointment.
-A minimum of no fewer than 2 weeks’ notice will be provided, except in extreme circumstances.
+In the event of termination because of program restructuring, or discontinuance of a program, or termination due to budgetary constraints, or emergencies, the specified notice of non-reappointment time periods do not apply.
+Individuals whose appointments are being terminated because of budgetary constraints or emergencies will be provided a minimum of no less than two (2) weeks advance notice regarding the termination of their appointment, except in extreme circumstances.
 If a state of financial exigency impends, no unclassified professional staff member’s appointment should be terminated solely to create a position for a tenured faculty member.